So Little Time: Filming

 Filming began the week of February 19, 2001.
 Production offices for the show were located on the Universal Studios Lot in Universal City, California.

 In March 2001, it was revealed the show was slated for a summer premiere date.

 In a May 2001, New York Times article, head of children's programming at FOX Family Channel, Joel Andryc said, "...[the Olsens are] on more than any other show on the entire network, daytime or prime time."
 He went on to say, "and consistently, wherever we put their shows, they do very good numbers.
 We're positioning our network as sort of a steppingstone between Nickelodeon and MTV.
 This new series [So Little Time] is going to be a major initiative for us.
 We're kind of where Comedy Central was a couple of years ago, when suddenly 'South Park' came onto their network and everybody wanted Comedy Central.
 So, like The Sopranos for HBO or Rugrats for Nickelodeon -- that's what I'm hoping this show will be."

 Conclusion

 In 2002, it was reported the show would end after Mary-Kate and Ashley bowed out, in favor of a feature film contract.
-It was eluded that ABC Family wanted to keep the series after the change over from FOX Family Channel, but "not at any price."
+It was alluded that ABC Family wanted to keep the series after the change over from FOX Family Channel, but "not at any price."